News

 For town centres, 53% of residents were supportive while 40% were not and 7% were neutral.
 In terms of themes, the council stated residents did not want to see 20mph “on all roads”.

-The consultation, which runs until Sunday, 26th October, lists the roads the proposal will cover in each town.
+The current consultation, which runs until Sunday, 26th October, lists the roads the proposal will cover in each area.

 No news is bad news